People left homeless when lightning sparks SE Houston apartment fire

-Firefighters were called to the complex at 10396 Almeda-Genoa Rd. just after 8 p.m.
+Firefighters were called to the complex on Almeda-Genoa Rd. just after 8 p.m.
 Wednesday.

-Crews found flames and smoke pouring from at least one building upon arrival.
+Crews found flames and smoke pouring from the second floor of one building that quickly spread through the attic.

-Residents told ABC13's Mayra Moreno they lost everything they own in a matter of minutes as the fire engulfed the apartments.
+Residents told ABC13's Mayra Moreno they fled for their lives, losing everything they own in a matter of minutes as the fire engulfed the apartments.

 Houston Fire Department says in all, eight units were damaged, leaving 10 people without any belongings.